jmtritch/jmtritch.github.io/modeling/us_state_education/index.md

 ![png](output_23_1.png)

 The original predictor data was right skewed, and we can see that the transformed data follows more of a normal distribution.
-Let's create a model using the transformed predictor.

 Let's look at a scatterplot of the transformed data and the corresponding linear regression model.

 ### Scatterplot of Score vs Inverse Square of Spending